Sugar shack

-A sugar shack (cabane à sucre), also known as sap house, sugar house, sugar shanty or sugar cabin is an establishment, primarily found in Eastern Canada and northern New England.
+A sugar shack (cabane à sucre), also known as sap house, sugar house, sugar shanty or sugar cabin is an establishment, primarily found in Eastern Canada, northern New England, and the Great Lakes region.
 Sugar shacks are small cabins or groups of cabins where sap collected from maple trees is boiled into maple syrup.
 They are often found on the same territory as the sugar bush, which is intended for cultivation and production of maple syrup by way of craftsmanship (as opposed to global mass production factories built for that purpose in the 20th century).

 Syrup production

 Historically, sugar shacks were developed through a combination of Native American and European innovations.
 French explorer and colonist Pierre Boucher described observing indigenous peoples making maple sugar in 1664.
 Maple sugar fabrication was introduced to New France by settlers of Swiss and Norman French origin during the 17th century.
 Their goal was the production of syrup for trade or sale, and for personal use during the cold winter months.
 After the British conquest of 1763, the practice spread to the provinces of Ontario, New Brunswick and Nova Scotia, but remained a primarily family-related cottage industry in Quebec.